cleveradssolutions/App-ads.txt/README.md

-# CleverAdsSolutions App-ads.txt
+# CAS.AI Authorized Sellers for Apps (App-ads.txt)

 [![Updated](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/cleveradssolutions/App-ads.txt/master/Shield.json)](https://github.com/cleveradssolutions/App-ads.txt)

-App-ads.txt is a text file app developers upload to their developer website, which lists the ad sources authorized to sell that developer’s inventory.
-Just like on web, the IAB created a system which allows buyers to know who is authorized to buy and sell specific in-app ad inventory, and who isn’t.
-This is an important step towards eliminating certain types of fraud, and improving the transparency and efficiency of the overall ecosystem.
-Most savvy brand marketers and demand side platforms won’t buy inventory that doesn’t have ads.txt implemented.
+Authorized Sellers for Apps, also known as [app-ads.txt](https://iabtechlab.com/wp-content/uploads/2019/03/app-ads.txt-v1.0-final-.pdf), is an IAB initiative that helps protect your app ad inventory from ad fraud.
+You create app-ads.txt files to identify who is authorized to sell your inventory.
+Identifying authorized sellers can help you receive advertiser spend that might have otherwise gone toward counterfeit inventory of spoofed apps.

+The app-ads.txt files are publicly available and crawlable by exchanges, supply-side platforms (SSP), other buyers, and third-party vendors.

-A DSP looking to bid on app inventory scans the app-ads.txt file on a developer’s website to verify which ad sources are authorized to sell that app’s inventory.
+A DSP looking to bid on app inventory scans the app-ads.txt file on a developer's website to verify which ad sources are authorized to sell that app's inventory.
 The DSP will only accept bid requests from ad sources listed on the file and authorized by the app developer.
-You can read more about it here: https://iabtechlab.com/ads-txt

 > **Warning**
 > If you don't implement app-ads.txt, it may hurt your eCPMs because there will be less advertisers willing to pay you for ads.

-We’ve made it easier for you to include CleverAdsSolutions list of entries so that you will never miss any budgets from ironSource’s top brands partners.
+We've made it easier for you to include CleverAdsSolutions list of entries so that you will never miss any budgets from ironSource's top brands partners.
 - Combined file including sources from all mediation partners:
 [app-ads.txt](/app-ads.txt)
 - File-separated sources for each partner can be found below:
 [Networks](/Networks)

 > **Note**
-> Don’t forget to keep track of the list since it is updated from time to time.
+> Don't forget to keep track of the list since it is updated from time to time.
 > Subscribe so you don't miss app-ads.txt updates. [![Subscribe](https://img.shields.io/github/watchers/cleveradssolutions/App-ads.txt?label=Subscribe&style=social)](https://github.com/cleveradssolutions/App-ads.txt/subscription)

 ## Updating a Developer Website